Lotus Flower Meditation – Simple 4 Steps Guide

 Did you know that the lotus flower is native to India and Nepal?
 It’s also the national flower of India.
 And, if that wasn’t enough, it’s also the state flower of Hawaii!

 The lotus flower has many myths and legends surrounding it.
 It represents purity, innocence, and beauty—all things we want to aspire to in our meditation practice.
 But how can we use this symbol as a tool for personal growth?

 It is a great visual tool for meditation because it represents the human body.
-The lotus flower grows out of mud and dirt, but as it rises above the surface, its delicate petals unfurl to reveal its true beauty.
+The lotus flower grows out of mud and dirt, but its delicate petals reveal its true beauty as it rises above the surface.
 This is a powerful metaphor for personal growth and development.

 Why Do They Use The Lotus Flower In Meditation